 Training Program Requirements

 NRSA training programs require all applicants to submit a recruitment plan to enhance diversity.
 New applications must include such a plan and may wish to include data in support of past accomplishments.
 Renewal applications also must include a detailed account of experiences in recruiting individuals from underrepresented groups during the previous the funding period.
-Information must be included on successful and unsuccessful recruitment strategies including aggregate information on the distribution of:
+Information must be included on successful and unsuccessful recruitment strategies and how the proposed plan reflects the program's past experiences in recruiting individuals from underrepresented groups.

-Application without a diversity recruitment plan to enhance diversity will be considered incomplete and will not be reviewed.
+Applications without a recruitment plan to enhance diversity will be considered incomplete and will not be reviewed.

 A detailed account of experiences in recruiting individuals from underrepresented groups during the previous budget period also must be provided in the non-competing progress report submitted as a prerequisite to receiving non-competing continuation support.